- Last updated:

 In response, we have prepared a package of Flooding and Stormwater Management information to support the development industry.
 This includes a set of guidelines and supporting technical documents.
 It gives guidance on the management of stormwater quality, quantity and drainage.

-- Spreadsheet tool: DRAFT - Sunshine Coast Council Peak Inflow Estimation Method (May 2018)
+- Spreadsheet tool: Sunshine Coast Council Peak Inflow Estimation Method (Nov 2020)

 Review of Simple Peak Flow Estimation Methods